 When Things Could Take Longer

-There are also those cases that take an extraordinarily longer amount of time because of the complicated facts, numerous witnesses, a difficult medical diagnosis that have to be examined more deeply with some very specialized experts.
+There are also those cases that take an extraordinarily longer amount of time because of the complicated facts, numerous witnesses, a difficult medical diagnosis that has to be examined more deeply with some very specialized experts.
 Those cases often cost more and they often take longer because there are more attorneys involved, the issues are more complicated, and it takes that much longer to get a multi-day jury from a judge’s docket as opposed to a one-day jury.
 It’s a lot easier to get on the court’s calendar when you’re only asking for one day as opposed to five days.
 So depending on the facts and circumstances of your case, the answer to that question is going to be different every time.